evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

 * Must be a Python script.
 * Can only use the libraries provided by `mysimbdp` (e.g. kafka-python, pymongo, etc.).
-* Should use the environment variables KAFKA_BROKERS and MONGO_URL to connect to the `mysimbdp-messagingsystem` and `mysimbdp-coredms` respectively.
+* Should use the environment variables KAFKA_BROKER and MONGO_URL to connect to the `mysimbdp-messagingsystem` and `mysimbdp-coredms` respectively.
 These environment variables will be provided by `mysimbdp`.
 * May take additional parameters as positional command line arguments.
 Arguments may include e.g. the tenant id, name of the database to connect to, or collection name that the data should be ingested into.